Kali-ki/TweetTrends/README.md

 Also, the granularity of the data could be improved.
 Indeed, we only have the number of occurences of each hashtags per year.
 But, we could have the number of occurences per month or per day.
 This way, we could have a more precise representation of the evolution of the hashtags.

-And to finnish with the improvements, the UI could be a bit improved.
+And to finish with the improvements, the UI could be a bit improved.
 For example, we could add a button to download the CSV file with the data of the plot or add more descriptions of each inputs.